madhurimarawat/Machine-Learning-Projects-In-Python/README.md

   <li>Matplotlib - It is a data visualization and graphical plotting library.</li>
 <li>Scikit-learn - It is a machine learning library that enables tools for used for many other
 machine learning algorithms such as classification, prediction, etc.</li>
-  <li>Pickle-The pickle module is used for implementing binary protocols for serializing and de-serializing a Python object structure.</li>
+  <li>Pickle- The pickle module is used for implementing binary protocols for serializing and de-serializing a Python object structure.</li>
+  <li>Joblib- Joblib is a set of tools to provide lightweight pipelining in Python.
+In particular transparent disk-caching of functions and lazy re-evaluation (memoize pattern) and easy simple parallel computing.</li>
 </ul>

 ---